 Chief of Service

-Dr. Edward Burton: Movement disorders, botulinum toxin injections, general neurology
+- Edward A. Burton, MD, DPhil, FRCP: Movement disorders, botulinum toxin injections, general neurology

-Dr. Steven Graham: Vascular neurology, general neurology, geriatrics
+- Steven H. Graham, MD, PhD: Vascular neurology, general neurology, geriatrics

 The VA Neurology Service is a principal training site for the neurology residency program.
 On a rotating basis, two residents are stationed at the VA to provide in-patient and out-patient care on an academic teaching service attended by one of our attending neurologists.
 A third resident position is in the out-patient clinic.
 The residents also benefit from the contributions to the didactic training program provided by VA physicians, especially including instruction in EEG reading by Drs.
 Anne Van Cott and Maria Baldwin.
 The VA neurology service further contributes to the educational mission of the neurology department by serving as a clinical rotation site for medical students in their third year of training and residents in the UPMC internal medicine program.